NASA-AMMOS/MMGIS/docs/pages/Configure/Tabs/Time/Time_Tab.md

 ### Visible

 Whether or not the Time user interface should be visible.
+This allows time to be enabled while restricting users from using its UI.

+### Initially Open

+If enabled and visible, the Time UI will be initially open on the bottom of the screen.

 ## Time Format